NHL on NBC: The end of The NHL on NBC

-Analysts believed once ESPN obtained not only more Stanley Cup Finals (four out of three) than NBC desired but overall hockey content, it wasn't worth spending more money on a smaller package in contrast to what they were last paying the NHL.
+Analysts believed once ESPN obtained not only more Stanley Cup Final (four out of three) than NBC desired but overall hockey content, it wasn't worth spending more money on a smaller package in contrast to what they were last paying the NHL.
 To put things into proper perspective, the secondary package that Turner Sports gained, was reportedly worth $225 million per year.
 NBCUniversal was at the time, paying the NHL roughly $300 million a year for exclusive rights fees.
 Combined with the approximately $400 million per year that the NHL was expected to receive from ESPN, the new rights fees were expected to be worth more than $625 million.

-Ultimately, NBC's final NHL broadcast was Game 5 of the 2021 Stanley Cup Finals at Amalie Arena on July 7.
+Ultimately, NBC's final NHL broadcast was Game 5 of the 2021 Stanley Cup Final at Amalie Arena on July 7.
 There, the Tampa Bay Lightning defeated the Montreal Canadiens by a score of 1–0 to win their second consecutive Stanley Cup.

-This is our last game...on NBC.
-And I would like to thank...our entire family...at NBC.
+This is our last game...on NBC, and I would like to thank...our entire family...at NBC.
 All the people behind the scenes.
 It's been an honor to be a part of this team for the last 15 and a half years.
 Thank them all.

 — Eddie Olczyk's final remarks during NBC's last NHL broadcast on July 7, 2021.

 A huge thank you to all who have been a part of it.
 Hall of Famer Doc Emrick, the best analysts in the business, Winter Classics, every playoff game televised, the introduction of the "Inside the Glass" position thanks to our great leader, Sam Flood, and Pierre.
 Our tremendous production crew, led by Matt Marvin, Charlie Dammeyer, Steve Greenberg, Jenny Glazer, and so many others.
 Coordinating producer John McGuinness, Ben Bouma by our side here in the broadcast booth.
 And of course...the viewers across North America...it has been an honor.
 Postgame coverage will continue, including celebrations, interviews, and more...on NHL Overtime, which begins shortly on NBCSN.
 Andrei Vasilevskiy and the Tampa Bay Lightning have won...their second straight Stanley Cup.
 For Eddie Olczyk, Brian Boucher, and our entire crew, I'm Kenny Albert.
 So long from Tampa!

-— Kenny Albert signing off at the end of NBC's final NHL broadcast, Game 5 of the 2021 Stanley Cup Finals.
+— Kenny Albert signing off at the end of NBC's final NHL broadcast, Game 5 of the 2021 Stanley Cup Final.